mdr/ascii-graphs/README.md

     |V5 | |V6 | |V4 | |V3 |
     +---+ +---+ +---+ +---+

+Layout is Sugiyama-style layered graph drawing, and supports multi-edges, cycles, and vertex labels, but not self-loops or edge labels.

 ## Other ASCII layout libraries

 * Vijual (Clojure): http://lisperati.com/vijual/